Happy Birthday, Lô Borges!

 Things that we forget to say

-Sentences that the wind brings
+Sentences that the wind sometimes brings me to remember

 Things left unsaid for a long time

-On the song of the wind
+Never tire of flying on the song of the wind

 You take the blue train, the sun on your head